Ryael/avarice/README.md

 - [Badgen](https://badgen.net/) - Used to generate live badge icons.
 - [Text Color Fader](http://patorjk.com/text-color-fader/) - Used to create gradients for the title text.
 - [Text to ASCII Art Generator](http://patorjk.com/software/taag/#p=display&h=0&v=0&f=ANSI%20Shadow&t=Avarice) - Used to generate the title text for the start and end of the game.
-- [ASCII Frames](https://texteditor.com/ascii-frames/) - Used to generate room name-plates.
+- [ASCII Frames](https://texteditor.com/ascii-frames/) - Used to generate room name-plates and for the credits.
 - [Markdown Tables Generator](https://www.tablesgenerator.com/markdown_tables) - Used to quickly and easily generate tables for the readme.
 - [Character Counter](https://www.character-counter.io/) - Used to quickly count the amount of character per line in order to create a consistent column of text throughout the game.
 - [PEP8 Code Institute Linter](https://pep8ci.herokuapp.com/) was used to validate Python code.